 Jac E. Knust

-Jac graduated Clemson University in 1969 and earned his Juris Doctorate from the University of Baltimore School of Law in Baltimore, Maryland where he graduated with Summa Cum Laude honors.
+Jac graduated from Clemson University in 1969 and earned his Juris Doctorate from the University of Baltimore School of Law in Baltimore, Maryland where he graduated with Summa Cum Laude honors.
 He was admitted to practice law in MD in 1972.

 - Maryland, 1972